RaduMarcel/EspressoViews/README.md

 # EspressoViews

-EspressoViews is a reporting and data analysis environment.
-It generates fast, simple and efficient reports from relational databases (RDBMS).
+EspressoViews is a standalone Java tool for reporting and data analysis from relational databases (RDBMS).

-In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it in a tree structure, which can be manually expanded and collapsed.
-See below an example of a (simple) EspressoView report:
+This tool is built around a concept of defining reports made of many loosely linked SQL queries to cover vast areas of data schema and to display large amout of results in still human readable form.

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)

+In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it in a tree structure which can be manually expanded and collapsed.

-Currently (December 2017) it supports "only" the Oracle and MySQL database servers.
+Currently it supports "only" the Oracle and MySQL database servers.

-## **What are the special "skills" of EspressoViews?**
+## **Which are the concepts of EspressoViews?**

 - The core feature is the human friendly ["narrative flow" approach][Ideas] which allows you to coagulate the information retrieved by many SQL queries to a new and higher unit of sense.

 The smallest unit or module is built around a single SQL query.
 A report is made of at least two such SQL query units.
 The above example is made of three SQL query units, but theoretically there is no limitation.
-Any report definition, can be on his side embedded in another report definition, and so on.
+Any report definition, can be on his side embedded in another report definition.

 More details about this approach you can find in the chapters [The main ideas behind this tool][Ideas] and [Defining an EspressoViews report][ReportDef]

 [Ideas]: https://github.com/RaduMarcel/EspressoViews-/wiki/2.-The-main-ideas-behind-this-tool
 [Reportref]: https://github.com/RaduMarcel/EspressoViews-/wiki/3.-Defining-an-EspressoViews-report

-- The goal of this report definition framework is not only to support the modularization of data retrieval in many loosely interconnected queries but also to induce SQL coding into a higher level design approach.
+- The goal of this report definition framework is not only to support the modularization of data retrieval in many loosely linked queries but also to induce SQL coding into a higher level design approach.

 If you have one monolithic SQL query which retrieves everything you need or if you plan to build such a query and you are looking forward to create a report around it, then this reporting tool will not be useful for you.